puppetlabs/puppetlabs-puppet_agent/REFERENCE.md

 ### <a name="puppet_agent"></a>`puppet_agent`

-example for clients in dmz:s that need to use proxy to reach the repo provided by puppetserver.
+Upgrades Puppet 4 and newer to the requested version.

 #### Parameters